emintatar/emintatar/README.md

 <h2 align="left" font-weight="bold">About me</h2>
 <br><br>

-- :I’m a developer who has passion for building clean web applications with intuitive functionality.
-I enjoy the process of turning ideas into reality using creative solutions.
-I’m always curious about learning new skills, tools, and concepts.
-In addition to working on various solo full stack projects.
+- As a skilled developer, I'm dedicated to crafting polished web applications that combine clean design with intuitive functionality.
+I thrive on transforming ideas into reality through innovative solutions and enjoy exploring new skills, tools, and concepts to push the boundaries of what's possible.
+In my spare time, I work on a range of solo full-stack projects, honing my craft and refining my skills
 <br>

 <p align="center"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img